Alfresco/alfresco-ng2-components/docs/content-services/components/content-metadata-card.component.md

 },
 ```

 When using this configuration you can still whitelist aspects and properties as you desire.
-Let's see more complex examples for each of the config layouts:
+The

-##### Aspect oriented config
+example below shows this with an aspect-oriented config:

 ```json
 "content-metadata": {
     "presets": {